Radiochemistry and Nuclear Chemistry

 - Radionuclides: Isotopes that are unstable and undergo radioactive decay.

-- Half-life: The amount of time it takes for half of the radioactive atoms in a sample to decay.
+- Half-life: The time it takes for half of the radioactive atoms in a sample to decay.

 - Nuclear reactions: Reactions involving the rearrangement of atomic nuclei, resulting in the release or absorption of energy.